GoogleChrome/web.dev/src/site/content/en/learn/css/grid/index.md

 because the initial value for `justify-self` and `align-self` is `stretch`.

 {% Aside %}
-If your item is an image or something else with an intrinsic aspect ratio the initial value will be `start` rather than `stretch` to avoid stretching things out of shape.
+If your item is an image,
+or something else with an intrinsic aspect ratio, the initial value will be `start` rather than `stretch` to avoid stretching things out of shape.
 {% endAside %}

 In the demo change the values of `justify-items` and `align-items` to see how this changes the layout.